vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 overhand dead hang tend to also have more oscillations for the underhand dead hang.
 The gap between the two numbers on a given day is usually around 20.

+## 2025-12-22 status update

+On 2025-12-22, based on a review of recent data, I increased the ranges (in terms of number of oscillations) for both overhand and underhand dead hang.

+* Overhand: (25 to 38) to (30 to 42)

+* Underhand: (5 to 17) to (10 to 20)